lightning/bolts/05-onchain.md

 ### Rationale

-If the commitment transaction is *remotes*, the only way to spend the HTLC output using a payment preimage is for them to use the HTLC-success transaction.
+If the commitment transaction belongs to the *remote* node, the only way to spend the HTLC output using a payment preimage is for them to use the HTLC-success transaction.

 The payment preimage either serves to prove payment (when the offering node